Redocly/redocly-cli/docs/rules/arazzo/parameters-unique.md

 ## API design principles

-A list of `parameters` that are applicable for step or all steps described under workflow should not be duplicated to avoid shallow parameter override.
+A list of `parameters` that are applicable to step or all steps described under workflow should not be duplicated to avoid shadow parameter override.

 ## Configuration